logo

 Rutgers University

 Rutgers University offers prospective counselors the opportunity to earn a degree in several of the main areas of counseling.
 The Associate of Science (AS) in Psychosocial Rehabilitation teaches students the skills and knowledge necessary to gain entry-level employment in mental health or rehabilitation settings upon graduation.
-The degree is offered full- or part-time in collaboration with community colleges across the state and admits new students twice per year.
-Students in the AS program complete 61-66 credits including 480 hours of clinical practicum to gain first-hand experience.
-Rutgers also offers a CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling; a CACREP-accredited Master of Education (M.Ed.) in School Counseling; and a Master of Rehabilitation Counseling (MRC).
-A Doctor of Philosophy (PhD) in Psychiatric Rehabilitation with a focus in Counselor Education and Supervision is also available to individuals interested in teaching and research careers in rehabilitation counseling.
+The degree is offered full or part-time in collaboration with community colleges across the state and admits new students twice per year.
+Students in the AS program complete 61-66 credits including 480 hours of clinical practicum to gain firsthand experience.
+Rutgers also offers a CACREP-accredited Master of Science (MS) in Rehabilitation Counseling with a Clinical Mental Health Counseling track and a Master of Education (M.Ed.) in School Counseling.
+A Doctor of Philosophy (PhD) in Psychiatric Rehabilitation with a focus on Counselor Education and Supervision is also available to individuals interested in teaching and research careers in rehabilitation counseling.

 Traditional Graduate Programs